 Sending browser notifications to any of the available browsers requires secure HTTPS certification for the web server.
 Another common requirement across browsers is that developers can send notifications only if the user has explicitly given permission to receive browser notifications.
-The following sections deal with how browser notifications work in major web browsers.
+The following sections deal with how browser notifications work in the most commonly used web browsers.

-Google Chrome was the very first internet browser to implement a notification system that works similar to notifications on a smartphone.
+Google Chrome has over 65% (as of August 22) of all global browsers using it.
+It was the first internet browser to implement a notification system that works similar to notifications on a smartphone.
 Developers can configure notifications to deliver to the Google Chrome browser using Firebase Cloud Messaging (FCM), previously known as Google Cloud Messaging.

 The server on which the web app/site is hosted has to be linked with the FCM service.
-Application developers can access Firebase Cloud Messaging free of charge if they’re only using it to send push notifications.
-Here’s how browser notifications work in Chrome:
+Application developers can access Firebase Cloud Messaging free of charge if they only use it to send push notifications.
+Here's how browser notifications work in Chrome:

 - The website sends an intimation to the FCM push service.

 - FCM creates a push event and sends the information to the respective service worker on the web browser.